P-1 Visa for Athletes and Group Entertainers

 As an immigration law firm, we’ve had our fair share of experience with entertainers who needed help to visit the United States, from Canadian golfers to singers from Europe.

-P-1A visa is for a person who is coming to temporarily to the United States to perform at a specific athletic competition as an athlete, individually or as part of a group or team, at an “internationally recognized” level of performance.
+A P-1A visa is for a person who is coming temporarily to the United States to perform at a specific athletic competition as an athlete, individually or as part of a group or team, at an “internationally recognized” level of performance.
 P-1B visa is for a person who is coming temporarily to the United States to perform with, or as an integral and essential part of the performance of, an entertainment group that has been “recognized internationally” as being outstanding in the discipline for a sustained and substantial period of time, and who has had a sustained and substantial relationship with the group (ordinarily for at least 1 year) and provides functions integral to the performance of the group.
-“Internationally recognized” means “a high level of achievement … evidenced by a degree of skill and recognition substantially above that ordinarily encountered, to the extent such achievement is renowned, leading or well-known in more than once country.
+“Internationally recognized” means “a high level of achievement … evidenced by a degree of skill and recognition substantially above that ordinarily encountered, to the extent such achievement is renowned, leading or well-known in more than one country.

-P-1 athletes need to submit documentation showing: (1) the athlete or team is internationally recognized; (2) athletic competition has a distinguished reputation; and (3) competition requires participation of an athlete or team with international reputation.
+P-1A athletes need to submit documentation showing: (1) the athlete or team is internationally recognized; (2) the athletic competition has a distinguished reputation; and (3) the competition requires the participation of an athlete or team with an international reputation.

-P-1 athletes may be admitted for up to 5 years with an extension up to 5 years.
+P-1 athletes may be admitted for up to 5 years with an extension of up to 5 years.
 P-1 athletic team or entertainment group admission may not exceed one year.

 If you need help with your P visa petition or help to determine if you qualify for a P-1 visa, call our Scottsdale, AZ office at 480-425-2009 and schedule a consultation today!